Frequently Asked Questions

-- Contributor Name: Name or part of the name of a contributor to a publication, whether a author, editor compiler or other role.
-The search is automatically wildcarded, so searching for D Smith will return more results than searching for David Smith
+- Contributor Name: Name or part of the name of a contributor to a publication, whether an author, editor compiler, or other role.
+The search is automatically wildcarded, meaning a search for D Smith will return more results than searching for David Smith.

 - Each of the Year search options serves a different purpose: